Administrative & Staff Job Classifications

 These duties are a representative sample; position assignments may vary.

-- Directs the activities of administrative services at the campuses to include: planning, implementing, administering and evaluating projects impacting each campus; serves as a liaison to coordinate campus administrative services between District Office and the campuses.
+- Directs the activities of administrative services at the campuses and instructional divisions to include: planning, implementing, administering and evaluating projects impacting each campus; serves as a liaison to coordinate administrative services between the District Office, instructional divisions and the campuses.
 Daily 20%

 - Supervises and leads employees to include: prioritizing and assigning work; conducting performance evaluations; ensuring staff training; hiring, termination, and disciplinary recommendations.
 Weekly 10%

-- Serves as a member of the president’s management team participating in development, planning, implementation of campus goals and objectives.
+- Serves as a member of the president’s management team participating in development, planning, and implementation of goals and objectives of the campuses and instructional divisions.
 Weekly 10%

 - Collaborates with the leadership teams in assessing and improving organizational effectiveness by supporting the development and regular reporting of data meant to monitor the effectiveness of each unit.
 Weekly 10%

-- Establishes, monitors, evaluates, and improves processes, procedures and standards, ensuring alignment with campus mission, values, goals, objectives, and initiatives.
+- Establishes, monitors, evaluates, and improves processes, procedures and standards, ensuring alignment with mission, values, goals, objectives, and initiatives of the campuses and instructional divisions.
 Weekly 10%

 - Participates in special studies, task forces, and recommends improvements to campus and college business practices and processes.
 Weekly 5%